andeskyl/andeskyl/README.md

 ### Hi there 👋 I am Andes Kei

 ### :cloud: About Me:
-- :cat: I am a final-year financial technology student studying at the Chinese University of Hong Kong (CUHK)
+- :cat: I am a Ph.D. student in Information Engineering at the Chinese University of Hong Kong (CUHK)
-- :robot: I am currently working on privacy-preserving machine learning and automated machine learning
+- :robot: I am currently working on privacy-preserving machine learning and blockchain
 - :computer: I am also interested in software, web, and mobile app development

 ---